Right-wing antiglobalism: Support of national sovereignty over globalism

+Economic nationalism

+Right-wing anti-globalists often favor protectionist economic policy over free-trade neoliberal free-market approaches to protect domestic industries, labor, and small businesses from foreign competition.

+National identity and nativism

+Many right-wing populist movements who express nationalist views argue that globalization fuels multiculturalism and mass migration which they argue dilute national culture, traditions, and identity.

 Allegations of antisemitism

 Followers of the QAnon conspiracy theory refer to what they term "the cabal" as a secret worldwide elite organization that wishes to undermine democracy and freedom and implement their globalist agendas.
 Hungary's prime minister Viktor Orbán has used antisemitic tropes in accusations against globalists, espousing a conspiracy theory of a world network controlled by Hungarian-American philanthropist George Soros.
 During the election and presidency of United States president Donald Trump, he and members of his administration used the term globalist on multiple occasions.
 The administration was accused of using the term as an antisemitic dog whistle, and to associate their critics with an international Jewish conspiracy.